specdb/igmspec/docs/uves_dall.rst

 Spectra
 =======

-The data are fluxed but an estimated continuum is provided.
+The data are fluxed and an estimated continuum is provided.